sambarrows/minimal-mistakes/_posts/2017-03-26-Amazon_review_sentiment.md

 tfidf_test_1 = tfidf_vectorizer_1.transform(X_test)
 ```

 SVM is a classifier built on giving us linear separation.
-Kernels are the main technique for adapting SVMs to develop non-linear classifiers, by taking a low-dimensional input space and happining it to a higher dimensinoal space.
-Let's try SVM with both a linear kernel and an rbf (Gaussian) kernel that maps the features to a higher dimensional space.
+Kernels are the main technique for adapting SVMs to develop non-linear classifiers, by taking a low-dimensional input space and mapping it to a higher dimensional space.
+Let’s try SVM with both a linear kernel and an rbf (Gaussian) kernel that maps the features to a higher dimensional space.

 ```python